 With thought leadership content, you’re looking to publish content on a regular basis.
-And, the content that you publish isn’t necessarily aimed at driving immediate leads/sales.
+And, the content that you publish isn’t necessarily aimed at driving immediate lead generation/sales.

 Though this content does have the capacity to generate leads, it is often designed to make people aware of your brand.
 This is so that they’re more trusting of you, when the time comes to get in touch.

-Additionally, your distribution method is going to vary, when you’re creating thought leadership content, as opposed to content that is designed to drive leads.
+Additionally, your distribution method is going to vary, when you’re creating thought leadership content, as opposed to content that is designed to generate leads.

 The metrics that you measure also vary.
-For thought leadership content, you’re looking to monitor typical engagement stats – such as shares/comments/likes and maybe even company ‘follows.’
+For thought leadership content, you’re looking to monitor typical engagement stats – such as social media marketing shares/comments/likes and maybe even company ‘follows.’

 When it comes to the actual content, thought leadership content can be as follows –

 - Content that covers and explains industry developments – and provides original opinions

 - Content that explains how your product/approach/system has lead to a dramatic change in business results – you’re defining new best practices (Note: There is a thin line, but this type of content, perhaps in the form of a white paper or case study, may also do well for a lead generation campaign).